 Upshur County, West Virginia

 Upshur County, in northeastern West Virginia (WV), was established in 1851 and named in honor of jurist and statesman Abel Parker Upshur.
-Its county seat is at Buckhannon, the largest municipality in the county and the home of West Virginia Wesleyan College.
+Its county seat is Buckhannon, the largest municipality in the county and home to West Virginia Wesleyan College.

-The and the Middle Fork River course northward through the county.
+The Buckhannon River and the Middle Fork River course northward through the county.
 Upshur is primarily rural.
 Its northeastern reaches are primarily agricultural.
 Its southeastern mountains are densely forested.
-The Upshur County economy includes farming, timbering, and coal mining.
+The Upshur County economy is primarily based on farming, timbering, and coal mining.
 As of the 2010 census, its population was 24,254.

 Cities & Towns in Upshur County